 But I feel like for a-spec people, some want to just pull an proton out without realizing the electromagnetic force that keeps the neutron nearby.
 And I find it deeply ironic that communities based on the acceptance over the lack of strong attraction, have trouble viewing two separate things, that often times share in lived history, share experiences, and by the changing of language which spilit a previous understanding of asexuality further to help make sure aromanticsm was not forgotten, do have an electromagnetic-like attraction to each other.

 And honestly?
 That spilt and pull towards each other is not unique to asexuality.
+Maybe it’s telling that Karl Heinrich Ulrich invented the spilt attraction.
 This division to better see the communities parts, to further explain them in English this has been going on for a century now.
-While it is important to learn through the dissection of human sexuality, we mustn’t forget its compilated because humans make it so.
-This means it’s natural state isn’t compilated at all.
+While it is important to learn through the dissection of human sexuality, we mustn’t forget its complicated because humans make it so.
+This means it’s natural state isn’t complicated at all.
 It just is, like the grass just grows.

-I wish I could quickly explain that “community spaces” are not geological territories based on land.
+I wish I could quickly explain that rainbow community “spaces” are not geological territories based on land.
 The idea that queer people will abuse each other over this concept of a club that has no physical barriers is mine numbingly incorrect.

 This dream of fully protecting a community from outsiders that would do it harm is a false one.
-“I want the lgbtq community safe from people who have a privilege” is nobel, but flawed.
+“I want the rainbow community safe from people who have a privilege” is noble, but flawed.

 We don’t kick cis people out because there’s trans people in the community.
-We don’t kick white people out because there’s people of color in the community.
+Nor do we kick white people out because there’s people of color in the community.
 We don’t kick abled people out because they’re disabled people in the community.